hassifmohd/cakephp-react/README.md

 ## Development: Add new module

-Let say you want to make events/add to use react.
+Let say you want to make `events/add` to use react.
 Change `frontend/webpack.config.js` according to the `entry`.
 I am using multiple entry point.
-Therefore when you develop webpack will automatically create new file at `/app/webroot/js/event-add.js`
+Therefore when you develop the webpack will automatically create new file at `/app/webroot/js/event-add.js`

 ## Build